chrisdev12/ts-challenge-sandbox/README.md

 Insertion Sort
 Selection Sort

-## PairSumFinder algorithm
+## PairSumFinder algorithm challenge

-- We define the PairSumFinder algirhtm "efficient" as faster than O(n^2) and "correct" as returning the correct results for all possible inputs.
+- According to the challenge accepetence criterio.
+The PairSumFinder algorithm "efficient" is defined as be faster than O(n^2), and "correct" as returning the correct results for all possible inputs.